aragon/hack/docs/os-ref.md

 **Protecting functionality**

-Protecting an action behind the ACL is done in the smart contract by simply adding the authentication modifiers `auth` or `authP()` to the action.
-On executing the action, the `auth` or `authP` modifier checks with the Kernel whether the entity performing the call holds the required role or not.
+Protecting an action behind the ACL is done in the smart contract by simply adding the authentication modifiers `auth()` or `authP()` to the action.
+On executing the action, the `auth()` or `authP()` modifier checks with the Kernel whether the entity performing the call holds the required role or not.

-`auth` is capable of defining a *binary* permission—either yes or no:
+`auth(bytes32 role)` is capable of defining a *binary* permission—either yes or no:

 ```solidity
 function customAction() auth(CUSTOM_ACTION_ROLE) {
 }
 ```

-`authP` allows you to pass a number of parameters that can then be used in the [ACL's parameterization](#parameter-interpretation) for each permission.
+`authP(bytes32 role, uint256[] params)` allows you to pass a number of parameters that can then be used in the [ACL's parameterization](#parameter-interpretation) for each permission.
 This allows you to define powerful permissions with highly granular controls based on the inputs of an action:

 ```solidity
 bytes32 public TRANSFER_ROLE = keccak256("TRANSFER_ROLE");